 Most communities have public transportation services that can meet the needs of people with and without disabilities.
-To find out who your local public transportation providers are, you can contact the American Public Transportation Association at www.apta.com/resources/links/unitedstates/Pages/TexasTransitLi nks.aspx.
-This site contains links to transit agencies for cities, towns and counties across the United States.
+To find out who your local public transportation providers are, you can contact the Texas department of Transportation at: https/www.txdot.gov/inside-txdot/division/public-transportation.
 If you have a disability, ask about paratransit services.
 Paratransit services use vans or buses that pick people up at their homes (or other starting points) and take them to specific destinations - such as a senior center, grocery store, or doctor's office.